mjgasior/numpuk3/README.md

 - `electron` - as many devs were [mistaking](https://www.electronjs.org/blog/npm-install-electron "Electron blog") `electron` for `electron-prebuilt`, the Electron team has joined them together (Electron is a JavaScript runtime that bundles Node.js and Chromium and this module helps you easily install the `electron` command for use on the command line without having to compile anything)
 - `electron-is-dev` - this library helps to select proper address while loading the page to the window and turning on the developer tools while in development mode
+- `exceljs` - library that allows to read, manipulate and write spreadsheet data and styles to XLSX and JSON which was reverse engineered from Excel spreadsheet files (it needs to be used from Electron part because of errors with file access)
 - `foreman` - it is used to run two processes in the same time - the React Webpack server and Electron (defined in Procfile)

 ## Packages - React:

-- `exceljs` - library that allows to read, manipulate and write spreadsheet data and styles to XLSX and JSON which was reverse engineered from Excel spreadsheet files
 - `i18next` - an internationalization framework written in and for JavaScript
 - `@material-ui/core` - an open-source project that features React components that implement Google's Material Design
 - `@material-ui/icons` - provides the Google Material icons packaged as a set of React components
+- `moment` - package that allows to easily parse, validate, manipulate, and display dates and times in JavaScript
 - `react-i18next` - an internationalization framework for React and React Native which is based on `i18next` and adds React specific features (e.g. hooks integration)
 - `react-router-dom` - the standard routing library for React, keeps your UI in sync with the URL - it has a simple API with powerful features like lazy code loading, dynamic route matching, and location transition handling built right in (these are Document Object Model bindings for React Router)
 - `styled-components` - allows to write plain CSS in components without worrying about class name collisions, it helps to write CSS that's scoped to a single component and does not leak to any other element in the page